 (vi) Simple a.c. generators.
 Basic differences between a.c. and d.c.

 - Alternating Current Circuits

 (i) Change of voltage and current with time, phase; peak and rms values of voltage and current; their relation in sinusoidal case.

 (ii) Variation of voltage and current in a.c. circuits consisting of only a resistor, only an inductor and only a capacitor (phasor representation), phase lag and phase lead.

 (iii) The LCR series circuit: phasor diagram, an expression for V or I; phase lag/lead; impedance of a series LCR circuit (arrived at by phasor diagram); Special cases for RL and RC circuits.

 (iv) Power P associated with LCR circuit = ½VoIo cosφ =VrmsIrms cosφ = Irms2R; power absorbed and power dissipated; choke coil (choke and starter); electrical resonance; bandwidth of signals and Q factor; oscillations in an LC circuit (ω = 1/√LC).

 - Wave Optics

-(i) Complete electromagnetic spectrum from radio waves to gamma rays; transverse nature of electromagnetic waves, Huygen’s principle; laws of reflection and refraction from Huygen’s principle.
+(i) The complete electromagnetic spectrum from radio waves to gamma rays; transverse nature of electromagnetic waves, Huygen’s principle; laws of reflection and refraction from Huygen’s principle.

-(ii) Conditions for interference of light, interference of monochromatic light by double slit; Young’s double slit experiment, measurement of wave length.
+(ii) Conditions for the interference of light, interference of monochromatic light by a double slit; Young’s double slit experiment, measurement of wavelength.